B-2 Spirit stealth bombers join Norwegian F-35s for Arctic Circle flight

 "NATO's 5th-gen(eration) capability and integration is critical for air superiority and enables precision engagement in the most highly contested environments," said Gen. Jeff Harrigian, U.S. Air Forces in Europe and Air Forces Africa commander.
 "Operations and engagements with our allies and partners, in the Arctic region and elsewhere, demonstrate and strengthen our shared commitment to global security and stability."

-The aircraft were fueled by a KC-135 Stratotanker from the British Royal Air Force's 100th Air Refueling Wing.
+The aircraft were fueled by a KC-135 Stratotanker from the U.S. Air Force's 100th Air Refueling Wing, which is stationed at RAF Mildenhall in England.

 The B-2 flew from Whiteman Air Force Base in Missouri across the North Atlantic to the skies over the Norwegian Sea.